OCEAN-xyz/datum-gateway-startos/INSTRUCTIONS.md

 Datum-Gateway is for solo mining!

-You can Lottery Mine where you pay yourself the entire block reward for any blocks your find.
+You can pay yourself the entire block reward for any blocks your find (non-pooled mining).

 You can also Pool Mine on a pool that supports DATUM where you will split rewards with other miners for increased cash flow.